-- What do you think she would have told me about your capacities to carry out this plan? - When did she for the first time notice that being independent and carry out your own ideas was something very important for you? - What is it that this person appreciates about your sense of entrepreneurship? - What has it meant for you to receive his support? - How has it helped shape the way you see yourself? - What do you think it meant for him to be included in your life?
-And to witness you attempts to follow your dreams? - How do you think it affected his life?
+- What do you think she would have told me about your capbility to carry out this plan? - When did she notice that is was very important for you to be independent and carry out your own ideas? - What is it that this person appreciates about your sense of entrepreneurship? - What has it meant for you to receive his support? - How has it helped shape the way you see yourself? - What do you think it meant for him to be included in your life?
+And to witness you attempt to follow your dreams? - How do you think it affected his life?